ICL-COAST/thalassa/README.md

 ```
 By default, all targets will be built, including THALASSA, CTHALASSA, and MTHALASSA.

+#### Known Issues/Limitations

-Note: if `CMake` freezes during the configuration stage, and Matlab is installed, this may be due to the Matlab license not being activated, preventing the successful configuration of the `MEX` compiler.
+* If `CMake` freezes during the configuration stage, and Matlab is installed, this may be due to the Matlab license not being activated, preventing the successful configuration of the `MEX` compiler.

+* THALASSA was designed for single threaded execution.
+It is *not* thread safe by default.
+CTHALASSA spawns subprocesses for each propagation with `fork` to provide thread safety, however this depends on POSIX compliance.
+This can be deactivated, if required, by appending `-DCTHALASSA_USE_FORK=OFF` to the `CMake` configuration command.
+Issues have been seen with `OpenMP` and `fork`, therefore native threading is recommended.

+* Issues have been found when attempting to build MTHALASSA on Apple machines with ARM processors.
+The current release of Matlab for MacOS still uses x86_64 via Rosetta, however `CMake` defaults to building MTHALASSA for the native architecture.
+A potential solution is currently under consideration.

 ### Container
 THALASSA can take advantage of containerisation by being built with the `Dockerfile` in the repository's root directory: